Averroes/RText4SikuliX/README.md

 RText4SikuliX
 =============

 RText implementation for use with SikuliX

-Base are the works at: https://github.com/bobbylight
+(based on [the works here](https://github.com/bobbylight) from Robert Futrell at http://fifesoft.com/)

 This is the result of the first step:
 - converting the Eclipse/ANT based packages into a multimodule Maven project